codecrafters-io/build-your-own-kafka/stage_descriptions/listing-partitions-04-ku4.md

 $ ./your_program.sh /tmp/server.properties
 ```

-It'll then connect to your server on port 9092 and send a `DescribeTopicPartitions` (v0) request.
-The request will contain an single topic name.
-The topic exists and has 2 partitions assigned to it.
+It will then send a `DescribeTopicPartitions` (v0) request for a topic that has two partitions.

-The tester will validate that:
+The tester will verify that:

-- The first 4 bytes of your response (the "message length") are valid.
+- The `message_size` field is correct.
 - The correlation ID in the response header matches the correlation ID in the request header.
-- The error code in the response body is `0` (NO_ERROR).
+- The `error_code` in the topic entry is `0` (no error).
-- The response body should be valid DescribeTopicPartitionResponse.
+- The response is a valid `DescribeTopicPartitions` (v0) response.
-- The `topic_name` field in the response should be equal to the topic name sent in the request.
+- The `topic_name` field matches the topic name sent in the request.
-- The `topic_id` field in the response should be equal to the topic UUID of the topic.
+- The `topic_id` matches the actual UUID from the cluster metadata.
-- The partition response should contain details of the 2 partitions assigned to the topic.
-- There should be 2 partition responses.
-- The error code in both the partition responses should be `0` (NO_ERROR).
-- The `partition_index` field in both the partition responses should be equal to the partition ID of the partition assigned to the topic.
+- The `partitions` array contains exactly two partition entries.
+- Both partition entries have `error_code` of `0` (no error).
+- Each `partition_index` matches the actual partition IDs from the metadata.
-- The value of `cursor` is -1, indicating that the cursor is null.
+- The `next_cursor` value is `-1` (null).

 ### Notes

+- The main change from the previous stage is handling multiple partition entries in the response.
+- Each partition should have its own complete entry in the `partitions` array with the correct `partition_index`.
-- The official docs for the `DescribeTopicPartitions` request can be found [here](https://kafka.apache.org/protocol.html#The_Messages_DescribeTopicPartitions).
+- The official [`DescribeTopicPartitions` documentation](https://kafka.apache.org/protocol.html#The_Messages_DescribeTopicPartitions) contains the complete response schema.